Reduced chemical street weeding trials

 Like other councils, we have historically used a weed killer containing a chemical herbicide called glyphosate to control street plant growth.
 We have reduced the quantity in recent years, including no longer spraying this around the base of street trees.

-Local residents have raised concerns to us about the use of glyphosate on public streets and asked us to consider alternative methods of controlling wild plants to help protect our local environment and safeguard our valuable wildlife, such as bees.
+Local residents raised concerns to us about the use of glyphosate on public streets.
+They asked us to consider alternative methods of controlling wild plants to help protect our local environment and safeguard our valuable wildlife, such as bees.

 Actions

 We listened to your concerns, and in summer 2023 our Environment Committee set about taking action.
-This has led to the development of the three trials that will run in selected areas of Battersea Park ward.
+This led to the development of the three trials that ran in selected areas of Battersea Park ward.

-The aim is to test different, proven approaches to reducing or eliminating the use of glyphosate on public streets, looking at effectiveness, environmental criteria and public satisfaction.
+The aim was to test different, proven approaches to reducing or eliminating the use of glyphosate on public streets, looking at effectiveness, environmental criteria and public satisfaction.

 Trial details

-The three trials will last for one full growing season, and the changes in operation will begin from March 2024.
+The three trials lasted for one full growing season, and the changes in operation began in March 2024.

 View more details about the trials.